 A Belfast institution, St. George's Market has long been a favorite of both locals and tourists alike.
 Boasting some of the finest home-grown produce around, this Victorian building has been in operation since 1890, making it one of the UK's oldest markets.
 Hosting over 250 vendors every weekend, the market has something for everyone in the family, be it food, art, and even vintage artifacts.

 Perhaps not strictly located in Belfast, the Giant's Causeway remains an essential attraction when in Northern Ireland.
 One of Ireland's seven wonders, the Giant's Causeway is recognised as a UNESCO World Heritage Site, and its 40,000 black basalt columns will be sure to have you both awestruck and mystified.

 Crumlin Road Gaol

 Dating back to 1845, The Crumlin Road Gaol is one of the most interesting buildings in all of Ireland.
 Known as Europe's Alcatraz, the prison has housed many notable figures, including Bobby Sands, Eamon de Valera, and Martin McGuinness.
 The gaol provides a fascinating insight into prison life during the Troubles in Northern Ireland, as well as providing tours outside of normal hours, so visitors will be able to get a unique experience of the prison.
 Here is a link for more info.

 Belfast City Hall

-An extremely impressive building, the Belfast City Hall a must-see located in the heart of Belfast.
+An extremely impressive building, the Belfast City Hall is a must-see located in the heart of Belfast.
 The Baroque revival building made of Portland stone offers free tours to visitors, which at a running time of just under an hour is perfect during a day trip to Belfast.
 The City Hall is an increasingly popular tourist destination so it is advisable to book in advance.